abachurin/2048/README.md

 But I used to enjoy the game and I wanted to:
 * Code the self-learning Agent myself.
 * Firstly, implement the game mechanics in Python, improving my rather basic Python sklills in the process.
-* Find a nice way to visualise it, study the basics of Reinforcement Learning and Neural Networks (which i didn't need in the end for this particular project), find the right strategy.
+* Find a nice way to visualise it, study the basics of Reinforcement Learning and Neural Networks (which i didn't need in the end for this particular project).
+* find the right strategy with the following important restriction:
+- I wanted the code to run on my Mac-book, so no models with huge number of parameters.
+- I did NOT want to wait for ages.
+Long training or more than 1 second per move - no go.
+No way i could train anything or get relevant statistics otherwise.
 * Finally, learn how to post this project on github in a user-friendly way.

 ### Requirements